tooling/book-of-modern-frontend-tooling/chapters/dependency-management/bower/getting-started.md

 general.
 When using Bower as package manager for your projects, you also want to search for existing packages that you can reuse.

-In addition to that, it might also be **very** useful to find packages that are only somehow related to your use case.
-Because this is how you discover new things.
+In addition to that, it might also be **very** useful to find and discover related packages for your use case.
 Let's see how Bower can help us here.

 ### Search Bower, search
 Bower comes with a `search` command that let's you search the entire **registry** for packages you might be interested in.
+It uses a web service that also provides a neat web interface at [http://bower.io/search](http://bower.io/search) you can use to browse all registered Bower packages.
 Although, Bower's search is pretty straight forward, we first take a look at what Bower's help utilities have to say about it.
 Running `bower help search` gives us the following output:

 ```sh